School Applications - Visiting Schools

 - What are the classrooms like?
 Are they cramped?
 Are the wall displays up to date?

-- Food.
+- What food services are available?
 Is there a school canteen or are meals delivered in?